-1. Capital Markets: The debate about capital market competition two decades ago was infused with a deregulatory spirit and calls for freedom of choice for companies issuing securities to U.S. investors.
+A. Capital Market Competition: As previously noted, the debate about capital market competition two decades ago was infused with a deregulatory spirit, aimed at preserving investor protection while giving issuers of securities in the U.S. capital markets broad freedom of choice with respect to applicable law.
 Today, concerns over the impact of disclosure obligations and other regulatory requirements on the competitiveness of U.S. capital markets have given way to rising concerns over national security and geopolitical rivalry.
 This change is reflected most clearly in the passage of the HFCAA and related actions to cut off U.S. funding to Chinese companies deemed to pose risks to U.S. national security.
-Investors viewed as facilitating capital flows that support adversaries of the United States risk public scrutiny and shaming, as illustrated by the previously discussed criticism of Vanguard's emerging markets index for including Chinese companies subject to various U.S. government sanctions.
+U.S. financial institutions viewed as facilitating capital flows that support adversaries of the United States risk public scrutiny and shaming, as